-The key to the IUL sale is a thorough understanding of how the product works and how best to communicate the product “ups and downs” to your clients.
+The key to the IUL sale is a thorough understanding of how the product, like AG-49, works and how best to communicate the product “ups and downs” to your clients.
 I regularly discuss IUL product design and differences with our producers.
 Let us help you offer your clients the best possible IUL solutions for their business, retirement and estate planning needs.

 *AG-49 Regulation, National Association of Insurance Commissioners